kragen/derctuo/e12-music.md

    used for tuning things, than for high capacitances, which are more used for bypassing things.
-If we put 47 pF at 880 Hz so that perceptual precision is best around 100 pF, and go down from there, then at 0.047 μF we're already at 110 Hz, and by 4.7 μF we're at 27.5 Hz.
+If we put 47 pF at 880 Hz so that perceptual precision is best around 100 pF, and go down from there, then at 0.047 μF we’re already at 110 Hz, and by 4.7 μF we’re at 27.5 Hz.
 What on Earth would we do with 470 μF?
 The noise of an idling motorcycle without a muffler, at 6.875 Hz?
-And we'd be wasting a couple of audible octaves that correspond to capacitances too small to measure reliably under ordinary conditions, because they're swamped by parasitics.
+And we’d be wasting a couple of audible octaves that correspond to capacitances too small to measure reliably under ordinary conditions, because they’re swamped by parasitics.
-2. You'll be able to transfer your numerical ear learning from resistance to capacitance more easily.  ("Oh, that C# is 2.2kΩ.
+2. You’ll be able to transfer your numerical ear learning from resistance to capacitance more easily.  (“Oh, that C# is 2.2kΩ.
-   That means it's 0.022 μF.")
+   That means it’s 0.022 μF.”)
 3. Higher resistances move RC oscillators and filters to higher frequencies too, so what gives?
 (Higher resistances move RL circuits to lower frequencies, but nobody uses RL circuits.)